AdobeDocs/release-notes.en/current.md

 ## ![Icon](/assets/ec_appicon_24.png) Experience Cloud interface {#ecloud}

-New features and fixes in the Experience Cloud interface, including administration and services like customer attributes, audiences, triggers, and so on):
+New features and fixes in the Experience Cloud interface:

 * Experience Cloud [!UICONTROL Feed] page was deprecated.
 (EXC-8505)
 * Experience Cloud login page was updated to reflect new branding elements.
 (EXC-10747)